The minister, his mentor and the fight against a suspect system in Serbia

 Neither Jovanovic nor Stefanovic were available to speak to Reuters.
 Stefanovic, 37, has defended his dissertation and told a Serbian magazine last week he had said his last word on the matter.
 Jovanovic has complained of a political conspiracy.

-In Serbia, connections count for everything - a hangover from socialist Yugoslavia and the rule of late Serbian strongman Slobodan Milosevic, whose regime rewarded corruption and favoured party apparatchiks over professionals.
+In Serbia, connections count for everything - a hangover from socialist Yugoslavia and the rule of late Serbian strongman Slobodan Milosevic, whose regime rewarded corruption and favored party apparatchiks over professionals.

 Jovanovic, 61, founded Megatrend in 1989, when Milosevic was in his ascendancy.
 His flamboyant lifestyle, much younger wife and close ties to the Socialist Party (SPS) once led by Milosevic made him a tabloid favorite.